kgar/gms2-module-character-movement-system/README.md

 - Player Character sprite management when moving
 - ...

 Having used RPG Maker as a kid, I became pretty spoiled with the eventing and sprite system of the various RM engines.
 In GMS2, making my own eventing system inspired by RM engines will provide some much-needed structure that'll cut down on imperative code and open up opportunities for greater levels of abstraction of common coding tasks.
+However, because it's GMS2, the level of customization is endless, which is appealing, since I don't want to make an RPG Maker Game™.